Genesis 44:29

 18. Judah's humble supplication to Joseph.

-If you take this one from me too
+Now if you also take this one from me

 and harm comes to him